rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 The wise lay up knowledge, but the mouth of a fool brings ruin near. ^1014

-A rich man’s wealth is his strong city; the poverty of the poor is their ruin. ^1015
+A rich man's wealth is his strong city; the poverty of the poor is their ruin. ^1015

 The wage of the righteous leads to life, the gain of the wicked to sin. ^1016